View NLN CNEA Implements Teleworking Policies.

 Read the full press release.

 NLN CNEA Pre-Accreditation Candidacy Application Deadlines

-Pre-accreditation candidacy applications submitted by December 4, 2017 will be considered at a February 2018 Board of Commissioners meeting.
+Pre-accreditation candidacy applications submitted by November 9, 2020 will be considered at the February 2021 Board of Commissioners meeting.

 NLN CNEA Joins Other Accrediting Agencies in Nursing Education in Historic Collaboration to Issue Joint Statement

 The National League for Nursing Commission for Nursing Education Accreditation (NLN CNEA); the Accreditation Commission for Education in Nursing (ACEN); and the Commission on Collegiate Nursing Education (CCNE) have come together around the issue of academic progression in nursing.
 The three, which set national standards for nursing programs across the spectrum of higher education, released a joint statement affirming their endorsement of academic progression models in nursing.
 The statement was developed in cooperation with the Robert Wood Johnson Foundation Academic Progression in Nursing (APIN) program.
 This is the first time the three accrediting bodies have collaborated on a statement addressing nursing education.